gisp497/psgisp/README.md

 # PSGISP
 This Powershell Module contains different functions for Active Directory, Microsoft 365 and more.
+This module is also published on the powershellgallery: https://www.powershellgallery.com/packages/PSGISP

 ## Active Directory
 ### Import-BulkGPO